smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 It is not possible to take advantage of RVO if the receiving variable in the calling function is required after the block in which the variable receives the function value.
-In this case, alternatives such as those outlined in [Section 6](#6) would need to be used if it is necessary to avoid copying objects.
+The loss of RVO benefit is due to the need to declare the receiving variable before the block in which the variable receives its object value.
+In this situation, alternatives such as those outlined in [Section 6](#6) would need to be used if it is necessary to avoid copying objects.

-Listing F shows two possible code organizations for the same application.
-(The code is a simplified version of real-life code.)
+Listing G shows two possible code organizations to meet the needs of a [real-life application](https://github.com/sigcpp/stl-lite/blob/4e56c9059101d4a35ce2741f304ac171999c3b6f/test/driver.cpp#L48-L88).
 Functions `get` and `use` in the listing are some functions that return and accept an instance of `S`, respectively.
-The code with the "Lose RVO" organization misses out on RVO benefit, but it is simple and readable, mainly because the exception handlers are sequential.
+The code with the "Lose RVO" organization misses out on the RVO benefit (why?), but it is simple and readable, mainly because the exception handlers are sequential.
 In contrast, the code with the "Gain RVO" organization benefits from RVO, but it is less readable, largely due to the nested exception handling.

-**Note:** Listing F is meant only to illustrate common trade-offs involving RVO.
+**Note:** Listing G is meant only to illustrate common trade-offs involving RVO.
 It is not meant to promote any particular program organization.
 Other (better) organizations can exist, and the organizations possible as well as the best organization depend on the application.

 ---
-{% include bookmark.html id="Listing F" %}
+{% include bookmark.html id="Listing G" %}

-##### Listing F: effect of code organization ([run this code](https://godbolt.org/z/V2ZASh))
+##### Listing G: effect of code organization ([run this code](https://godbolt.org/z/V2ZASh))

 <div class="row">
 <div class="column-2" markdown="1">